libretro/Lakka-LibreELEC/CONTRIBUTING.md

 else, post in the OpenELEC [Forum] instead.
 If it turns out that it is a bug, an issue can always bee opend later.

-If you are sure that it's a bug in OpenELEC, open a new [issue] and try to answer the following questions:
+If you are sure that it's a bug in OpenELEC and you have not found a similar issue, open a new [issue] and try to answer the following questions:
 - What did you do?
 - What did you expect to happen?
 - What happened instead?

-Please also search for similar issues.
-It's possible somebody has encountered this already.
+It is also importent to provide logs for debugging.
-It is always good to provide the zip file found in the logfiles samba share.
+A zip file can be found in the logfiles samba share, this will contain all the logs needed.

 Make sure to specify which version of OpenELEC you are using.
 - OpenELEC version